nautobot/nautobot-app-version-control/docs/workflows/common_workflows.md

 ![](../images/pr-list-page.png)

-Part of the review process can be reverting commits, which is covered [here](../design.md#commits)

 ## Reverting Commits

 At any point during the process of making changes in a branch, reviewing a PR for the changes in a branch, or trying to revert changes already in the main (production) branch, you may want to revert specific commits or revert commits en masse.

-View how to revert commits [here](../database-git-like-operations.md#reverting-a-commit).
+View how to revert commits [here](../version-control-operations.md#reverting-a-commit).